Gravitational Positivity for Phenomenologists: Dark Gauge Boson in the Swampland: Gravitational Positivity Bounds

 In contrast to the non-gravitational positivity bound \eqref{positivity_wog}, the gravitational positivity bound~\eqref{g-positivity} contains not only the IR data $B(\Lambda)$ determined by the EFT parameters up to the scale $\Lambda$, but also the UV data $(M, \mysigma)$ of gravitational Regge amplitudes (or, generically speaking, quantum gravity amplitudes).
 Therefore, there are three possible interpretations, depending on the context~\cite{Noumi:2021uuv, Noumi:2022zht, Alberte:2020bdz, Aoki:2021ckh, Alberte:2021dnj}:

 \begin{enumerate}

 \item \underline{Quantum gravity constraints on IR physics.} If we specify/assume a quantum gravity scenario and the parameters $(\mysigma,M)$ of gravitational Regge amplitudes, we can think of the bounds~\eqref{g-positivity} as quantum gravity constraints on the low-energy EFT at a scale $\Lambda=E$.
-Such constraints are useful to carve out the parameter space of phenomenological models in the spirit of the Swampland Program.
+Such constraints are useful to carve out the parameter space of phenomenological models in the spirit of the Swampland Program\footnote{See \cite{Alberte:2020bdz, Cheung:2014ega, Hamada:2018dde,Andriolo:2018lvp} for possible connections between positivity and the Swampland conjecture.}.

 \item \underline{Constraints on the scale of new physics.} As in the non-gravitational case, we can interpret \eqref{g-positivity} as the bounds giving the maximum cutoff $\Lambda_*$ when we assume the parameters of the EFT and the UV data $(\mysigma, M)$.
 When the bounds \eqref{g-positivity} are violated, one can try to increase the cutoff of the EFT by adding new state(s) to EFT like Fig.~\ref{fig:improved_positivity}.
 If the bounds \eqref{g-positivity} are inevitably violated at $\Lambda>\Lambda_*$, this is a sign of the necessity for a UV completion of gravity.
 In this case, $\Lambda_*$ is not a maximum scale of just new physics, but the upper bound on the quantum gravity scale $\Lambda_{\rm QG}$.